rubocode/cdi/fundamentals/intelligence/index.md

 Humans create mental models to make sense of the world.
 The thing is that different people experience the world differently.
-You shift your perspective and now you see the world in a whole new way.
+When you shift your perspective, you begin to see the world in a whole new way.
 This is why philosophers have tried for centuries to search for the truth.
-They had the hope not to be troubled by a whole new different perspective.
-These can be rather unsettling.
+They had the hope of not being troubled by a whole new different perspective — a stable objective and absolute truth instead of a subjective and relative one.

+This can be rather unsettling.
 Human progress, however, has depended in major paradigm shifts.
-Yet, some ideas still endure — such as Platonic forms.
+Yet, some fundamental ideas still endure — such as Platonic forms.
-It seems a fundamental idea.
+Since we are in the business of creating software, this notion of enduring fundamentals is an integral part of the craft.
+It is quite useful for a programmer to also be a philosopher.

 In this exploration, we take the fundamental element of a system as ***a node of intelligence***.
 This is a higher-level abstraction